 Silver and Gloss White

 Where do you see silver combined with gloss-white?
 A common response is a hospital or medical environment.
 While you probably don’t want your bathroom looking like the ER, the combination of silver and gloss-white can communicate cleanliness and hygiene, which are both assets in the context of a modern bathroom.
 There’s more information about working with gloss-white here.
-The combination of silver and gloss white is demonstrated in this recent Gold Coast renovation:

 Silver & Timber